Subbotniks: Post-WW2

 Following their massacre in the Holocaust, the Subbotniks came to have an increasingly nationalist self-identification as Jews.
 However, after the War, the Soviet government ceased to recognize the "Subbotnik" as a legal ethnic category.
 They counted these people as a subset of the ethnic Russian population.

 Between 1973 and 1991, the Subbotniks of Ilyinka in Voronezh Oblast emigrated to Israel.

 Post-Soviet era

 After the fall of the Soviet Union, a few thousand Subbotniks left Russia for Israel.
 This coincided with the 1990s Post-Soviet aliyah to Israel of more than a million Russian Jews and members of their immediate families.
 Since that period, Subbotniks remaining in Russia have encountered status-related problems.
 In the 21st century, the Shavei Israel organization for outreach to "lost Jews" and related communities, appointed a rabbi for the Subbotniks at Vysoky in Voronezh Oblast.
-The objective of teaching them Judaism and facilitate their formal conversion to Orthodox Judaism would make them eligible for aliyah to Israel.
+The objective of teaching them about and facilitating their formal conversion to Orthodox Judaism would make them eligible for aliyah to Israel.